tan-weijie/stroop-effect/README.md

 [Click this link for more information] => https://en.wikipedia.org/wiki/Stroop_effect

-### Game Instructions
+### How Was This Made?

+Only HTML, CSS, and vanilla JS was used together with a little inspiration of some HTML games I've played when I was younger.
+This game was made to be very simple because of the retro 8-bit arcade theme I've decided to use.

+### How to Play?

-I do not know why I actually typed this out.
-The game is so simple you just have to follow the in-game instruction given.
+You just have to follow the in-game text given and click on the matching buttons.
 You will understand once you run it.

+explanations of the technologies used, the approach taken, installation instructions, unsolved problems

 ### Game Link